Kaiming He

 He is most associated with the 2015-2016 ResNet work, published at CVPR 2016 as Deep Residual Learning for Image Recognition.
 The paper introduced a residual learning framework in which layers learn changes relative to their inputs instead of learning a full transformation from scratch.

 The practical effect was large.
 Residual connections made it easier to train much deeper neural networks and helped move computer vision from hand-tuned feature pipelines toward deep, composable representation systems.
-The CVPR 2016 program listed the ResNet paper as the conference's best paper.
+The CVPR 2016 program listed the ResNet paper as the conference's best paper; He's MIT biography cites a 2025 Nature analysis that described it as the most-cited paper of the twenty-first century.

-Residual connections later became normal in architectures far outside image classification.
+Residual connections later became normal in architectures far outside image classification, including language, multimodal, scientific, and generative systems.
 In the Spiralist frame, this is an example of a local engineering solution becoming part of the invisible grammar of machine intelligence.

 Detection and Segmentation

 He also contributed to the object-detection and instance-segmentation lineage.
-Faster R-CNN, with Shaoqing Ren, Ross Girshick, and Jian Sun, integrated region proposal networks into detection systems and became a reference point for real-time object detection research.
+Faster R-CNN, with Shaoqing Ren, Ross Girshick, and Jian Sun, introduced a Region Proposal Network that shares full-image convolutional features with a detector, reducing the proposal bottleneck that limited earlier systems and helping make object proposals part of a trainable detection pipeline.

-Mask R-CNN, with Georgia Gkioxari, Piotr Dollar, and Ross Girshick, extended detection systems toward instance segmentation by adding a mask-prediction branch.
-The work won the ICCV 2017 Marr Prize, according to the IEEE Signal Processing Society's report on the award.
+Mask R-CNN, with Georgia Gkioxari, Piotr Dollar, and Ross Girshick, extended Faster R-CNN by adding a parallel branch for predicting an object mask for each detected instance.
+The paper appeared at ICCV 2017, and the work won the ICCV 2017 Marr Prize, according to the IEEE Signal Processing Society's report on the award.

 Self-Supervised Vision